-Used this way you can see that the goal of the mailed piece (i.e. postcard, letter) is not to sell someone on the "first touch," but rather to get them to your site to "take the next step" with you.
+Used this way you can hopefully see that the goal of the mailed piece (i.e. postcard, letter) is not to sell someone on the "first touch," but rather to get them to your site as a first step in the process.